Wind-2375-like/Wind-2375-like.github.io/_pages/cv.md

 ---
 layout: cv
 permalink: /cv/
-title: cv
+title: CV
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf
+cv_pdf: Yiyang_Feng.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
-toc:
-  sidebar: left
+description: You can see my resume either in the browser or download it as a PDF.
 ---

+<iframe src="/assets/pdf/Yiyang_Feng.pdf" width="100%" height="600" frameborder="no" border="0" marginwidth="0" marginheight="0"></iframe>